dboissier/mongo4idea/README.md

 # Mongo Plugin for IntelliJ IDEA

+## Important Note for the 0.3.0 version

+This release supports more than one mongo server, so the current Mongo plugin configuration in the IntelliJ project will be broken.

 ## ChangeLog
 See CHANGELOG.txt

 ## Description
-This plugin integrates MongoDB Server with database/collections tree,  Query Runner and Shell console.
+This plugin integrates MongoDB Servers with database/collections tree,  Query Runner and Shell console.

 ## Plugin Compatibility
 This plugin was built with JDK 1.6 and ideaIU-11.1.4 version.